artainmo/DevOps/cloud/README.md

 Gradient descend is the main mathematical algorithm behind neural-networks.
 It tries to go down a cost function by changing neural-network weights and biases to minimize the cost which refers to degree of prediction errors.
 The learning rate refers to the step size used when performing gradient descend and is a hyperparameter.
 A small learning rate leads to slowly going down the cost function while a high learning rate comes with risk of missing global minima of cost function.<br>
 Another important hyperparameter is the batch size which indicates how much training samples are used within each batch of each epoch.
 Smaller batch sizes can help exit local minimas.

+Regularization are techniques intended to prevent overfitting.
+Overfitting refers to a model that performs very well on its training data but not on never seen data.<br>
+A simple regularization method is to simplify the model by reducing layers or neurons so that it won't overfit on training data and instead generalize more.<br>
+The dropout method is another regularization technique.
+It works by temporarily removing (dropping out) certain nodes and all its associated connexions.
+This forces all nodes to learn which prevents one dominant node from overfitting.<br>
+The early stopping method tests model against a validation dataset while training and stops training when the validation dataset starts to indicate overfitting.
+L1 and L2 regularization adds a regularization term as weights are learned.
+L1 refers to sum of weights and L2 to sum of square of weights.
+L1 can be useful in the case of 'curse of dimensionality' but else if all features are of importance L2 would be preferred.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>